 TrustFactory Trusted Persons include all employees, contractors, and consultants that have access to or control authentication and/or cryptographic operations.
-The trusted roles are distributed such that no single person can circumvent the security of the CA system.
+The trusted roles must be distributed such that no single person can circumvent the security of the CA system.
 The functions performed in these roles form the basis of trust for all uses of the CA.

-The operational trusted roles are the roles fulfilling the following functions:
+The operational trusted roles shall be the roles fulfilling the following functions:

-- Validation Specialist / RA Operator: - executing the certificate life cycle management processes (registration, renewal, rekey, re-issue and revocation of subscriber certificates) - performs the Applicant/Subscriber information validation and verification duties - Auditor: - reviewing of CA system audit logs - performing compliance checking of operational processes against the CP and CPS - Security Officer: - overall responsibility for administering the CA's information security management system policies and processes - · PKI systems asset management - · key ceremony: script compliance, protection of key materials - Systems Administrator: - · installation, configuration and maintenance of the CA server and network systems - monitoring the operational health of CA systems - · day-to-day operation, backup and recovery of CA systems

-- administration of the server operating systems and network components - preparing and physically operating the HSM appliance and related equipment (host server and attached workstations) for the key ceremony. - installing the server and HSM appliance into the vault after the ceremony. - Administrative duties on the HSM under a 2-person (dual custody) rule
+- Validation Specialist / RA Operator: - o responsible for approving issuance and revoking certificates - performs the Applicant/Subscriber information validation and verification duties - Auditor: - reviewing of CA system audit logs - o performing compliance checking of operational processes against the CP and CPS - Security Officer: - overall responsibility for administering the CA's information security management system policies and processes - PKI systems asset management - o key ceremony: script compliance, protection of key materials - Systems Administrator: - o installation, configuration and maintenance of the CA server and network systems - o monitoring the operational health of CA systems - o day-to-day operation, backup and recovery of CA systems - o administration of the server operating systems and network components - preparing and physically operating the HSM appliance and related equipment (host server and attached workstations) for the key ceremony. - o installing the server and HSM appliance into the vault after the ceremony. - o Administrative duties on the HSM under a 2-person (dual custody) rule - CA Administrator: - CA cryptographic key life cycle management functions - Setup and configuration of CA software - o overall management and coordination of CA functions

-CA Administrator:

-- CA cryptographic key life cycle management functions - · Setup and configuration of CA software - overall management and coordination of CA functions